 Style Notes: Still reeling from the frugality of the '50s, contrasting buttons proved to be a cost-effective way to update garments and make them more directional in the decade that would follow.
-This is a design trick still used today—last year’s obsession with tortoiseshell buttons serving as a prime example.
+This is a design trick still used today—the last few years' obsession with tortoiseshell buttons serve as a prime example.

-Style Notes: Beatnik fashion started back in the 1940s, but it was still going strong in the '60s too.
+Style Notes: Beatnik fashion started back in the 1940s, but it was still going strong in the '60s.
 It was mostly identified by a love of black with a Breton top thrown in for good measure.
 Jean Seberg is one of the poster girls for this look.

-Style Notes: The era's love of bright colours was taken to the next level by wearing one hue from top-to-toe—a look we continue to spy during Fashion Month and on Instagram to this day.
+Style Notes: The era's love of bright colours was taken to the next level when people started wearing one hue from top to toe—a look we continue to spy during fashion month and on Instagram to this day.

-Style Notes: The signature look of the Supremes was glamour, so it's not surprising that sequins featured heavily.
-The groundbreaking girl group's members changed over time, and when a member left, they had to leave behind their outfits.
+Style Notes: The signature look of The Supremes was glamour, so it's not surprising that sequins featured heavily.
+The groundbreaking group's members changed over time, and when a member left, they had to leave behind their outfits.

-Style Notes: The '60s was a time of experimenting.
-And fashion was just one way in which to do that.
+Style Notes: The '60s was a time for experimenting.
+And fashion was just one way to do that.
 Case in point: stripes with checks.

-Style Notes: The Bishop sleeve is still going strong today.
-You need only look to the likes of Zimmermann to see how popular is it.
+Style Notes: Bishop sleeves are still going strong today.
+You need only look to the likes of Zimmermann to see how popular they are.

 Style Notes: Drop earrings are one of the major jewellery trends from the 1960s.
-Whether they came in bold colours, such as here, or in silver, these are a classic vintage look.
+Whether they came in bold colours or in silver, these are a classic, vintage look.

 Style Notes: Whether it's a dress, a jacket or a skirt, the belted style is always going to be popular, as it helps to pull in the waist and make an outfit much more flattering.

-Style Notes: Barbra Streisand opted for a Peter Pan collar on her outfit for the Oscars in 1969, which was pure 1960s style.
-While the collar's name was coined in 1905 after actress Maude Adam costume as Peter Pan, it wasn’t until Pattie Boyd's role in A Hard Day's Night, in which she wore a school-girl look complete with aforementioned collar, that made the style fashionable.
+Style Notes: Barbra Streisand opted for a Peter Pan collar for the Oscars in 1969, which was pure 1960s style.
+While the collar's name was coined in 1905 after actress Maude Adams's Peter Pan costume, it was Pattie Boyd's costume for her role in A Hard Day's Night—in which she wore a school-girl look complete with the aforementioned collar—that made the style fashionable.

-Now that we've sorted through the '60s, let's get onto the biggest spring/summer 2020 fashion trends you really ought to know about.
+Now that we've sorted through the '60s, let's get on to the biggest autumn/winter 2021 fashion trends you really ought to know about.

-The piece was published at an earlier date and has recently been updated.
+This piece was published at an earlier time and has recently been updated.

 This article originally appeared on Who What Wear